cuongndc9/apollo-nodejs/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "People who are crazy enough to think they can change the world, are the ones who do." - Rob Siltanen
+> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 <!-- INSPIRATIONAL_QUOTE_END -->